Azolyx/Chess/README.md

 |Board        |Controls all the game specific logic related to the board.
 It creates the pieces, manages the pieces, lets you move, etc.|
 |Piece        |Stores all the data related to a piece on the game board.
 Also used to determine what pieces are valid on a piece.       |
 |Resource     |Is used to access the image files when compiled into a jar.                                                              |

+## Notes

+I have not coded in a way for draws with repetition, the 50 move rule, and a dead positions other then 2 kings beacuse I felt that I wanted to move onto other projects.